 This super soft pumpkin snack cake has a hint of pumpkin pie spice with chocolate chips in every bite.
-We call it snack cake because it’s not super sweet – just sweet enough (and only 160 calories per square) to justify a slice with a late afternoon cup of tea.
-It’s a great afternoon pick-me-up!
+We call it snack cake because it's not super sweet - just sweet enough (and only 160 calories per square) to justify a slice with a late afternoon cup of tea.
+It's a great afternoon pick-me-up!
 (But we like it for dessert too!)
+It can also be used as the base cake for my Pumpkin Spice Trifle if you are looking for a special dessert to take to a fall event or just want to make your family a delicious treat.

 Yup.
 All the pumpkin.
 It's here, and I can't get enough.